 Do: make an effort.
 If someone bothers to engage with you – responding to an important question you’ve put out into the ether, such as what you should have for dinner – acknowledge them.
 But don’t just click ‘Like’, which is the lazy way out.
 Why put something out there if you aren’t even going to respond to the response?
 Also, though everyone can of course use Twitter in their own way, it’s wise to tweet about things other than your meal quandaries.
 Some of the best Twitter accounts I follow say little about the users other than that they have a great sense of humour and/or are able to root out amazing stuff on the internet.
 However, a word of caution here…

 What, are you crazy?
-Don’t: flood your followers’ newsfeeds with nonsense.
+Don’t: flood your followers’ feeds with nonsense.
 It’s sweet of you to share the many interesting things you come across, but for heaven’s sake, pace yourself.
-No one will thank you if all they see on their newsfeed is 30 consecutive pictures of literary hamsters.
+No one will thank you if they have to scroll past 30 consecutive pictures of literary hamsters.
 Reign it in and only post or retweet something after weighing up its value to others, either in newsworthiness or entertainment.
 And that is NEVER a guinea pig in a bonnet.

 I hope this is of use to someone out there, and if you need a Twitter buddy to hold your hand initially I’m @wordherding.
 I really think you should have the beef chow mein for dinner, and I regrettably won’t be buying your book because my TBR pile is big enough to build a small bungalow with.
 But I’d love to tell you all about my Auntie Grimelda’s plum jam, which is world-class.